Hut-to-Hut Trekking in the Picos de Europa

 Cangas de Onis

 Your first night of the trip is spent at Hotel Los Lagos Nature in the centre of the picturesque town of Cangas de Onis, which sits at the foot of the Picos and on the banks of the Sella River.
-Housed in a historic building with a characterful bar and restaurant, you'll stay in twin-share rooms with en-suite bathrooms.
+Housed in a historic building with a characterful bar and restaurant, you'll stay in twin-share rooms with ensuite bathrooms.

 Mountain and Village Refuges

-You'll spend three nights at different mountain refuges within the Picos de Europa National Park, namely Refugios Vegarredonda, Collado Jermoso and Vegabaño, staying in mixed dorm-style bunk rooms shared by 8 - 12 people.
-You should be aware that the mountain refuges offer only basic facilities for trekkers, both in terms of home comforts and also food preparation.
+You'll spend three nights at different mountain refuges within the Picos de Europa National Park – namely Refugios Vegarredonda, Collado Jermoso and Vegabaño – staying in mixed dorm-style bunk rooms which are shared by 8-12 people.
+You should be aware that the mountain refuges offer only basic facilities for trekkers, both in terms of home comforts and food options.
 The refuges have an electricity supply, but bringing a personal power bank is recommended.
-There are shared toilet facilities and showers available to use, although be aware that some charge a small amount for hot water showers.
-Since Covid, the refuges have stopped providing bedding and pillows, so you'll need to bring a lightweight sleeping bag and travel pillow.
+There are shared toilet facilities and showers available to use, although be aware that some refuges charge a small amount for hot water showers.
+The refuges will serve your evening meal and breakfast, and you'll also be able to buy your lunch from them each day before setting off.
+Card payments are not always accepted, so you should bring cash.

 Espinama